wbigger/domato-timer/README.md

 Domato is a wordplay between the translation of tomato in turkish (_domates_) and the word tomato itself.
 It is a small contribution to denounce the block of Wikipedia site in Turkey and other censorship actions.

-# PXT version
+# Makecode version
-This is the about page of the PXT site:
+This is the about page of the Makecode site that was been used to make this project.

+Note: Makecode is the new name of the pxt site.

 ```
-About pxt.microbit.org
+About makecode.microbit.org

-A Blocks / JavaScript code editor for the micro:bit.
+A Blocks / JavaScript code editor for the micro:bit powered by Microsoft MakeCode.

-pxt.microbit.org version: 0.9.77
+makecode.microbit.org version: 0.12.40

-Microsoft MakeCode version: 0.12.25
+Microsoft MakeCode version: 0.12.94

-C++ runtime version: v2.0.0-rc8
+C++ runtime version: v2.0.0-rc11
 ```

 # Trademarks